 House of Delegates Adopted HB 5002 – No action taken.

-Governor McAuliffe’s Introduced HB/SB 5003 - In HB/SB 5003, the Governor provides an additional $373,776 in each year of the biennium to increase state support of the Jobs for Virginia Graduates (JVG) initiative.
+Governor McAuliffe’s Introduced HB/SB 5003 - In HB/SB 5003, the Governor provides an additional $373,776 in each year of the biennium to increase state support for the Jobs for Virginia Graduates (JVG) program.

-Senate Adopted Amendments to SB 5003 – The Senate provides an additional $200,000, compared to the amount in HB/SB 30, in each year of the biennium to increase state support of the JVG initiative.
+Senate Adopted Amendments to SB 5003 – The Senate provides an additional $200,000, compared to the amount in HB/SB 30, in each year of the biennium to increase state support for the JVG program.

 Reduce Funding for Strategic Compensation Grants